Get insider access

 4. Best Budget Monitor For Programming

-As for the S2721QS, you can easily share your screen with others thanks to its wide viewing angles and impressive ergonomics.
-Like the S2722QC, you can also use it in a bright room without issues thanks to its high peak brightness and good reflection handling.
-However, it has a low contrast, so it isn't ideal to use in a dark room.
+You can easily use the Dell S2721QS in a bright room without issues, thanks to its high brightness and good reflection handling.
+However, it has a lower contrast than the higher-end Dell U2723QE, so it isn't ideal for use in a dark room.

 See our review